 How much/little detail do you prefer in descriptions?
 How loose do you like scripts?

-Since this one was directed to me — generally I like my scripts loose.
+Since this one was directed to me — generally I like my scripts loose audiobook for children.
 My rule of thumb is to make it easy, let me figure out the scene.
 Although I will say if you (the writer) have something specific in mind then by all means express it.
 I don’t want to interfere with the project but I’d also like some breathing room or freedom when constructing a page.
 I know for a fact I would not survive a script written by Alan Moore!

 But I find I’m generally happier being a part of the project if I get some sort of say– it feels less like a work for hire situation.